Number 3 was a real shocker to me !

 First of all, this would easily to apply for males, unless you are really an agile or accomplished female.
 Or you are willing to pee into a container and take it out to the compost pile.
 Like you do the egg shells and potato peels.
 Right?
 That said…

-Urine is rich in nitrogen, and has moderate amounts of phosphorus, and some potassium.
+Urine in the garden is rich in nitrogen, and has moderate amounts of phosphorus, and some potassium.
 And it is sterile coming from a healthy human being.
 This is a great accelerator for your compost pile, and it is free.
 Yes, this is all true right?

 If you have not heard of this before, there is quite a bit of information available.